semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 The **Deployment** tab allows you to track your previous deployments.
 In this tab, you can see:

-- Who started the last deployment.
+- Who started the last deployment
-- Which commit was used.
+- Which commit was used
-- Which [workflow](./workflows) the deployment belongs to.
+- Which [workflow](./workflows) the deployment belongs to

 You can also stop a running pipeline or rerun a promotion if you have the rights to do so.